cdkharris/export-drawio/README.md

 # export-drawio
-Demonstrates a Github workflow to export Drawio diagrams
+A git hook to export drawio diagrams